qdouzery/Defi-IA-2022_DGM/README.md

 ```sh
 $ python train.py --data_path Data --output_folder Results
 ```
+Data is the path to the folder containing the data files downloaded on Kaggle (see 3.) <br />
+Results is the path to the folder where to output the model and predictions.

 ## Évaluation
 **The git should contain a clear markdown Readme, which describes : (33%)**